Mirko07998/gh-actions-course/README.md

 # Simple Calculator

-This is a simple command-line calculator application that allows users to perform basic arithmetic operations.
+This is a simple command-line calculator that performs basic arithmetic operations including addition, subtraction, multiplication, and division.

 ## Features

-- Supports addition, subtraction, multiplication, and division.
+- Addition
+- Subtraction
+- Multiplication
+- Division
-- Error handling for non-numeric input, unsupported operators, and division by zero.
+- Error handling for invalid input
-- Allows repeated calculations and graceful exit.
+- Option to repeat calculations

 ## Usage

-Run the application from the terminal using the following command:
+To run the calculator, execute the following command in the terminal:

 ```
 python calculator.py
 ```

-Follow the prompts to enter numbers and an operator to perform a calculation.
+Follow the prompts to enter numbers and operators.

 ## Running Tests

-To run tests, use the following command:
+To run the unit tests, use the following command:

 ```
 python -m unittest test_calculator.py